flexera-public/policy_templates/cost/aws/elb/clb_unused/README.md

 ## Input Parameters

-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email addresses* - A list of email addresses to notify
-- *Ignore tags* - CLB with any of these tags will be ignored
+- *Ignore tags* - List of one or more Tags that will exclude Classic Load Balancer from actions being taken.
+Format: Key=Value
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "*Automatic Actions*" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.